Fast Estimation of the Composite Link Model for Multidimensional Grouped Counts

-Second, a more complex dataset of Spanish male mortality, classified by age group, year, and week, highlights the methodology’s extension to three-dimensional settings.
+A more complex dataset of Spanish male mortality, classified by age group, year, and week, highlights the methodology's extension to three-dimensional settings.
 These applications underscore the practicality of the approach for handling large-scale, multidimensional grouped observations, demonstrating its potential for generating fine-grained insights from aggregated observations.

 Future research could explore several avenues to further improve the applicability and efficiency of the proposed methodology.
 One promising direction is extending the approach to handle more complex, high-dimensional datasets, especially those involving additional covariates.
 While the current method is effective for two- and three-dimensional cases, scaling it to higher-dimensional settings, such as spatial-temporal data or multi-level hierarchical structures, presents challenges, particularly since the use of GLAM may not be feasible when the model matrix cannot be expressed as Kronecker products.
 Another potential avenue is the incorporation of alternative probabilistic models for the latent variables, moving beyond the Poisson distribution, which could provide greater flexibility for handling diverse types of aggregated count data.